chef/chef-server/doc/openresty-deploy-plan.md

    sudo chef-client
    ```

+1. Set IP to Static

+   For the NAT from the firewall to work properly we need to set the IP address of the new load balancer to be static.

 1. Add NAT Rule to ASA Firewall

    Once the ubuntu user has been removed from the load balancer, we can safely connect it to the Internet by adding a NAT rule to the Cisco ASA Firewalls in Rackspace.